dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/index.md

-## Bizevents OneAgent Capture
+## Business Event Capture - OneAgent

-This lab utilizes
+This lab will utilize the Dynatrace OneAgent to capture a business event for the `Place Order` step of our Astroshop business process.

-* Review the Order
+* Configure in Dynatrace to add capture rule, triggers, data fields
-* Review the data that needs to be captured
+* Validate the data using a Notebook
 * Setup a bizevent rule...